4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 # Chapter 3
 ## 3.1: Problem Solving Agents
 - Search problems & solutions
 	- A search problem
 	- Assuming that the agent always has information about the environment we can adopt a 4-Phase problem solving process
 		- Goal Formulation
-		- Problem Formulation
+		- Problem Formulation: Decide what actions/states to consider given a goal
 		- Search
 		- Execution
 	-